 HO-8 Older Home

-HO-8 home insurance is typically used to cover homes that are 40-years or older.
+HO-8 home insurance is typically used to cover homes that are 40 years or older.
 If homes built decades ago are damaged or destroyed, then the materials needed for replacement are often more expensive than the home’s value.
 So insurance companies use this type of home insurance to offer affordable coverage to people who own older homes.

 Like HO-1 and HO-2, Older Home insurance uses named-peril policies.
 HO-8 policies usually cover dwelling, personal property, liability and loss of use from named perils.
+Like other types of home insurance policies, your belongings will likely be covered off-premise as well.

 The 10 named perils included in a HO-8 policy are the same perils named in an HO-1 policy.
 And rather than using the replacement cost included in HO-5, Older Home policies usually use common construction for paying out claims, which means that a rough equivalent of the destroyed material can be used for replacement.